What to do When you Receive an OSHA Citation

 Rick Kaletsky, IMI Online

 Certified mail has arrived.
 The letter carrier isn’t Ed McMahon.
 Uh Oh!
-It’s a citation package from the USDOL/OSHA.
+It’s an OSHA citation.
 What do you do?
 You glance at the paperwork to be sure it really relates to an OSHA inspection at one of your sites.
 You notice some rather heavy penalties.
 You are shocked, irate and feel as if you’ve been branded “corporate slime.”
 You try to convince yourself that you’ve been in lots of workplaces that are more dangerous than yours.
 You need this like a centipede needs sore feet.
 Options pop through you mind.

 You could get plastic surgery and move to Sri Lanka (no, you can’t get a good bagel or Mallomar there).
 You could write an angry letter to your U.S. Representative (sure, he/she will get back to you after the healthcare crisis, economy, drug problems and selection of a permanent boxing commissioner are all solved).
 Of course, you could hang an OSHA doll in your office and stick pins in it (it’s better than slugging the OSHA compliance officer, because the federal pen in Atlanta is no place to spend the holidays).
 You could throw away the citations (constituting your worst decision since you bought that red meat and onions from the street vendor with open sores).
 What should you do?